A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

 which shows similar numerical performance.
-There is no theoretical guarantee yet that Eq. (\ref{eq:near_orth_condition}) and Eq. (\ref{eq:near_orth_condition_approx}) yield a smaller basis bound than Eq. (\ref{eq:exact_orth_coeff}) on ${S_f}$, $S$ or entire domain of $\bx$.
-We numerically compared some properties of different basis in Sec. \ref{sec:basis_comparison}, which provide intuitive explanations for the superior performance of the near orthonormal basis constructed above.
+There is no theoretical guarantee yet that Equations \eqref{eq:near_orth_condition} and \eqref{eq:near_orth_condition_approx} yield a smaller basis bound than \eqref{eq:exact_orth_coeff} on ${S_f}$, $S$ or the entire domain of $\bx$.
+We numerically compare some properties of different bases in Section~\ref{sec:basis_comparison}, which illustrate the performance of the near-orthonormal \black{\ac{amdP}} basis constructed above.
 There may exist other numerical approaches to optimize $\psi_{\ba}(\bx)$ that can lead to an even smaller basis bound.
+We also note that the threshold $\zeta_{\bm{\alpha},\bm{\beta}}$ is determined by directly splitting $S$ into two disjoint sets.
+In practice, it is possible to design more sophisticated strategies to optimize the choice of $ \zeta_{\bm{\alpha},\bm{\beta}}$ and the basis construction procedure.
 We leave such studies for future work. \end{rem}